jsmatias/AIOD-rest-api/README.md

 3. Run using DevContainer (see next subsection)

 ### Authentication
-Currently, the code is on default coupled with a keycloak running on test.openml.org.
+Currently, the code is by default running using the local Keycloak.
 To make this work, you need to set an environment variable.
 You can do this by setting the `KEYCLOAK_CLIENT_SECRET` in `src/.env`.